 Step 1 Intro Interview

 To get started, register an account www.theccip.com/register.
-Log in and checkout the Host Roster; and ensure that you have at least a few host choices in mind.
+Log in and checkout the Host Roster; and ensure that you have a few host choices in mind.
 Review the materials and ensure that your objectives align with those of the program.
-Then, complete docs 1 through 11; register and attend the Intro Interview and Info Session.
-If you cannot attend an on-campus session, contact us to arrange an online session.
+Then, complete docs 1 - 11; register and attend the Intro Interview and Info Session.
+If you missed or cannot attend an on-campus session, complete docs 1-11 and then contact us to arrange an online session.

 Doc 1 Professional Portrait